Bayesian measures of leverage and influence

-The rest of the article proceeds as follows: Section~\ref{section:notation} introduces notation that will be used throughout the article and a simple linear model that can be used to illustrate some of the diagnostics.
+The rest of the article proceeds as follows: Section~\ref{section:notation} introduces notation that will be used throughout the article and a simple linear model that can be used to illustrate the diagnostics.
 Section~\ref{section:influence} discusses Bayesian influence diagnostics and their relation to the Widely Applicable Information Criterion (WAIC) \citep{Watanabe2009Book, Watanabe2010}.
 Section~\ref{section:leverage} discusses Bayesian leverage diagnostics and their relation to DIC.
-Section~\ref{section:multivariate_perturbations} discusses multivariate perturbations and introduces a proposal to detect outlying observations.
-Section~\ref{section:examples} uses a selection of real-world and artificial datasets to illustrate these ideas.
-In section~\ref{section:prior_data_conflict}, the complexity penalty proposed by \citet[p.~182]{Gelman2004BDA} is examined as a possible diagnostic for prior-data conflict.
+Section~\ref{section:multivariate_perturbations} discusses multivariate perturbations.
+Section~\ref{section:outlier_detection} introduces a proposal to detect outlying observations by comparing leverage and influence diagnostics.
+Section~\ref{section:examples} illustrates these ideas with selection of real-world datasets.
+In section~\ref{section:prior_data_conflict}, the complexity penalty proposed by \citet{Gelman2004BDA} is examined as a diagnostic for prior-data conflict and this is illustrated with further real-world data.
 Section~\ref{section:discussion} ends with a discussion.